 - Magnesium citrate: Effective but may cause loose stools at higher doses.

-- Sleep Position: Keep feet neutral to avoid calf shortening and nighttime spasms.
+- Sleep position: Keep feet neutral to avoid calf tightening overnight.

 Standing in the pharmacy aisle with a back that won’t stop seizing?
 Match the remedy to your specific symptom pattern:

-- Acute strain with inflammation: Combine oral ibuprofen with diclofenac gel to target both swelling and pain.
+- Acute strain + inflammation: Use ibuprofen with diclofenac gel for combined relief.

-Choosing the Right OTC Muscle Relaxer for Your Pain
+How to Choose the Best OTC Muscle Relaxer for Your Pain

 The best OTC muscle relaxer is the one that matches the specific cause of your discomfort.
 Oral NSAIDs manage the inflammation of a strain but can’t stop an active locking cramp in real time.
 Topical anesthetics numb the surface without addressing underlying tension.
 Effective relief bridges both.